Nexolight/wtstamp/README.md

 **Stamps:**

-* Start/End a Workday (only one open at a time.
-Mistakes require a simple json edit)
+* Start/End a Workday (only one open at a time).
-* Start/Stop breaks
+* Start/Stop breaks.
 * Move or set workday start & end times.
+* Insert Workdays (remove not yet implemented - just remove the json file)
+* Insert Workday breaks (remove not yet implemented - remove them manually from the json file).

 Note: You can always remove or edit the workday files manually.
 They are found within